 Regardless, it’s important to avoid scratching wounds because this will aggravate symptoms, leading to inflammation and infection.

 Yes!
 While bed bugs prefer human hosts, they are known to feed on family pets.
 Fur and bedding are excellent hiding spots, so keeping these areas clean is essential to avoid eggs.

 Like humans, bed bug bites in dogs appear in clusters and may resemble a rash.
 You might notice your canine companion(s) scratching, licking, or gnawing at their skin.
-A solid indicator to look for is spotting; dried blood or bed bug feces in fur or bedding are key to discovering their presence.
+A solid indicator to look for is dried blood or bed bug feces in fur or bedding.

 How to prevent bed bug bites while sleeping

 A single female bed bug lays hundreds of eggs in its lifetime, so prevention is key in avoiding an infestation.